How A Domain Expires

 PendingDelete is the last stage of the process.
 It will be deleted from the registry within 5 days and whoever orders it fastest will get it.
 This is where dropcatcher services come in, as they have the equipment needed to snatch such a domain.
 The original registrar has ZERO advantage at this point.

 The “Domain Backorder” Process

-“The Drop” is a three hour period of time in which the domain is deleted from VeriSign’s database and released back into the system for free registration.
+“The Drop” is a three hour period of time in which the domain is deleted from VeriSign’s database (for .com and .net domains) and released back into the system for free registration.

 The first thing that you need to determine is which domains will be expiring within the next few days.
 You need to get as much detailed information as possible about which expiring domains you can and should choose to backorder.

 The next thing that you need to do is to place your backorder BEFORE that domain actually expires.
 The dropcatcher will then attempt to grab that domain for you at the exact moment that it drops.